narasimha-31/Amazon_Reviews_ETL_Analytics/README.md

 # Amazon Reviews Intelligence Platform

 > A full end-to-end data pipeline and analytics project built on 44 million real,
-> raw Amazon customer reviews — from ingestion to business intelligence dashboards.
+> raw Amazon customer reviews, from ingestion to business intelligence dashboards.

 ---

 ## Why I built this

-I wanted a portfolio project that actually reflects what data analysts and engineers do inside a company — not a cleaned Kaggle CSV with a Jupyter notebook on top of it.
+I wanted a portfolio project that actually reflects what data analysts and engineers do inside a company, not a cleaned Kaggle CSV with a Jupyter notebook on top of it.

-The problem I chose to solve is real: Amazon sellers, category managers, and marketplace teams are sitting on millions of customer reviews but most of them have no systematic way to answer basic questions like — which product attributes actually correlate with higher sales rank?
+The problem I chose to solve is real: Amazon sellers, category managers, and marketplace teams are sitting on millions of customer reviews but most of them have no systematic way to answer basic questions like, which product attributes actually correlate with higher sales rank?
 Where are the fake reviews concentrated?
 What does a customer mean when they give something 3 stars vs 5 stars?
 What is the sentiment gap between what the star rating says and what the review text actually says?